maconcg/osc7/README.md

 ## Miscellany
 ### Notes
+  - The `bash` implementation doesn't use `PROMPT_COMMAND`.  `PROMPT_COMMAND` is the obvious way to implement this stuff and had served me well for a year or so.
+But `pdksh` doesn't provide `PROMPT_COMMAND`, so I had to make this work in its absence.
+Turns out the same approach that works for `pdksh` works for `bash`, so you're free to use `PROMPT_COMMAND` for something else.

   - Before I tested this, I guessed that the most efficient implementation would be the one that never forks other processes.
 This guess was wrong; the `pdksh` implementation is faster.
 Note the 18 forked `vis(1)` processes:
 ```
 $ ktrace -di -tx time ksh osc7.test >/dev/null